vbaconnet-ledger/developer-portal/_docs/nano-app/design-requirements.md

 <!--  -->

 Even though the screen is small, you don't want to bloat it with plenty of tiny text to fit everything in a single time.
-Instead, multiple successives screens are the way to go, with a configurable time interval between each screen switch.
+Instead, multiple successive screens are the way to go, with a configurable time interval between each screen switch.
 Doing this allows you to split and segment the information to display.
 It is also a good practice to inform the user of what is the kind of information currently displayed, by giving it a title.
 In some cases, even when the information is segmented by type, there won't be enough space for it to fit entirely on screen.
 Rather than splitting this information in multiple screens, it is better to use automatic scrolling display.
 Here is an example that sums it up:

 <!-- ------------- Image ------------- -->
 <!-- --------------------------------- -->